Transport to Ovalau and the Lomaiviti Islands

 4. Lomaiviti Islands by Cruise

 Add Ovalau to an itinerary of island-hopping with Captain Cook Cruises.
 The all-inclusive 7-Night Colonial Fiji Discovery Cruise stops by Levuka giving passengers the time to explore the historic town before making its way to another one of the Lomaiviti Islands, Makogai Island for a village visit and learn more about giant clams and turtles at the marine reserve.
 The cruise departs from Port Denarau on Viti Levu (near Nadi International Airport) and also includes the destinations of Vanua Levu and Taveuni.
+Learn more about Captain Cook Cruises on Viator and Tripadvisor.

 5. Getting Around Ovalau